 For $D_1$, the algorithm of Theorem~\ref{thm:basic:three} materializes nothing, since no $y$ valuation has a degree of $O(|D|^0)$, and the delay will be $\Theta(\sqrt{N})$.
-No materialization also occurs for $D_0$, but here the delay will be $O(1)$.
-It is easy to check that our algorithm matches the delay on both instances.
+No materialization also occurs for $D_0$, but the delay will be $O(1)$ here.
+It is easy to check that our algorithm matches the delay in both instances.
 Now, consider the instance $D = D_0 \cup D_1$.
 The input size for $D$ is $\Theta(N)$, while the full join size is $N^{3/2} + N^2 = \Theta(N^2)$.
-The algorithm of Theorem~\ref{thm:basic:three} will again achieve only a $\Theta(\sqrt{N})$ delay, since after the linear time preprocessing no $y$ valuations can be materialized.
+The algorithm of Theorem~\ref{thm:basic:three} will again achieve only a $\Theta(\sqrt{N})$ delay since after the linear time preprocessing, no $y$ valuations can be materialized.
 In contrast, our algorithm still guarantees a constant delay.
-This algorithmic improvement is a result of the careful overlapping of the constant-delay computation for instance $D_0$ with the computation for $D_1$.
+This algorithmic improvement results from the careful overlapping of the constant-delay computation, for instance, $D_0$, with the computation for $D_1$.

 The above construction can be generalized as follows.
 Let $\alpha \in (0,1)$ be some constant. $D_0$ remains the same.
 For $D_1$, we construct $R$ to be the cross product of $N^\alpha$ $x$-values and $N^{1-\alpha}$ $y$-values, and $S$ to be the cross product of $N^\alpha$ $z$-values and $N^{1-\alpha}$ $y$-values.
 As before, let $D = D_0 \cup D_1$.
 The input size for $D$ is $\Theta(N)$, while the full join size is $N^{2-\alpha} + N^2 = \Theta(N^2)$.
 Hence, our algorithm achieves constant delay with linear preprocessing time.
 In contrast, the algorithm of Theorem~\ref{thm:basic:three} achieves $\Theta(N^{1-\alpha})$ delay with linear preprocessing time.
 In fact, the $\Theta(N^{1-\alpha})$ delay occurs even if we allow $O(N^{1+\epsilon})$ preprocessing time for any $\epsilon < \alpha$.
-We can now use the same idea to show that there also exists an instance where achieving constant delay using Theorem~\ref{thm:basic:three} requires near quadratic preprocessing time as shown Example~\ref{ex:quadratic} below. }
+We can similarly show that there also exists an instance where achieving constant delay using Theorem~\ref{thm:basic:three} requires near quadratic preprocessing time as shown Example~\ref{ex:quadratic} below. }